bentoml/BentoML/docs/source/guides/aws_sagemaker_end-to-end_workflow.rst

 1 Create a SageMaker notebook instance
 ---------------------------------------

-For model training in SageMaker, log in to the AWS management console and navigate to SageMaker.
+For model training in SageMaker, go ahead and enter to the AWS management console and navigate to SageMaker.
 From the SageMaker dashboard, select Notebook instances.
 Go ahead enter a notebook name and select the instance type

 .. image:: ../_static/img/create-notebook-instance.png

-Next,under **Permissions and encryption** , select **Create a new role** or **choosing an existing role** .
+Next,under Permissions and encryption , select Create a new role or Choosing an existing role.
 This allows both the notebook instance and user to access and upload data to Amazon S3.
 Then, select Any S3 bucket, which allows your SageMaker to access all S3 buckets in your account.

 .. image:: ../_static//img/create-IAM-role.png

-After the notebook instance is created, the status will change from pending to **InService** .
-Select Open Jupyter under Actions, and choose **Conda_python 3** under New tab to launch the Jupyter notebook within SageMaker.
+After the notebook instance is created, the status will change from pending to InService.
+Select Open Jupyter under Actions, and choose Conda_python 3 under New tab to launch the Jupyter notebook within SageMaker.

 .. note::

-    SageMaker also provides a local model through pip install SageMaker.
+    SageMaker also provides a local model through :code:`pip install SageMaker`.

 Finally to prepare for the model training, let's import some libraries -- Boto3 and SageMaker and set up the IAM role.
 Boto3 is the AWS SDK for Python, which makes it easier to integrate our model with AWS services such as Amazon S3